fourTheorem/serverless-ecommerce-workshop/lessons/07-send-messages-to-sqs/README.md

 This is all you need to know to be able to send messages to SQS from the `purchase` Lambda function.

+> **Note**: we used the function `randomUUID()` from the core module `crypto` to generate a random UUID.
+This is a convenient way to generate collision free IDs.
+Something we can use to identify our tickets!

 ## Update the purchase lambda code

-Now let's use what we learned before to update our `purchase` Lambda code.
+Now let's use what we learned so far to update our `purchase` Lambda code.

 Ideally we want to send a message to SQS that contains the following information: